eagudio/singlefin/README.md

 # Singlefin
-Singlefin is a JavaScript-based open-source front-end web framework.
+Singlefin is a JavaScript-based open-source front-end and back-end web framework.